-- 1. Look for moths' activity and place where infestation began.
+1. Look for moths' activity and place where infestation began.
 Check inside food packaging for moth adults, larvae, skin shells, webbing, and weird odours.

-You should apply traps in place, where you find packages with moths larvae crawling inside. - 2.
-Before you can apply the traps, you need to clean the areas where food goods are stored.
+2. You need to clean the areas where food goods are stored.
 This might sound excessive, but you should throw away all food from your shelves, drawers, cabinets, and pantry, especially the one which is not stored in hard plastic sealed containers.
 If you found one infested package it's more likely that moths are in other packaged foods.
-Remember to take the food outside to dispose of. - 3.
-Once foods are gone, please vacuum, then clean tops, sides and bottoms of all shelves, cabinets, and pantries where foods are stored, including floor, walls, and corners.
-Do one section at a time using warm water and dish detergent.
-Remember to dispose of the contents of the vacuum as well as wipes outside your house. - 4.
-Repackage untouched items within solid airtight containers.
-Do not use disposable containers because pantry moths can get inside them. - 5.
-Once this work is complete, all you need to do is deploy Pantry MothOut Traps.
+Remember to take the food outside to dispose of.

+3. Once foods are gone, clean tops, sides and bottoms of all shelves, cabinets, and pantries where foods are stored, including floor, walls, and corners then vacuum floors.
+Do one section at a time using warm water and dish detergent or vinegar.
+Remember to dispose of the contents of the vacuum as well as wipes outside your house.

+4. Repackage untouched items within solid airtight containers.
+Do not use disposable containers because pantry moths can get inside them.

 Repeat the process until the pantry moths are gone.
-Keep monitoring pantry moths activity and capture remaining stragglers with pantry MothOut traps.
+Keep monitoring pantry moths activity and capture remaining stragglers with pantry moth traps.